AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

             -   Result:

-                Three data records are pulled from the database table and send to Log Service by using the res\_rds\_mysq function.
+                Three data records are pulled from the database table and sent to Log Service by using the res\_rds\_mysq function.
 These data records are compared with the existing data records in the source Logstore to check whether they are matched.
 If you want to drop the record whose item\_id is 1001, you can find the data record whose item\_id is 1001 in the database table.
 Then, you can set the value of the Is\_deleted field to true.
 This way, the 1001 data record is dropped next time when the dimension table is updated.

                 ```
                 # Data record 2